RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/CanaryDeployment.md

 # Near zero downtime deployments
 ## Purpose
-Main goal is to update the deployments in Kie Server, in the production environment, with a **near zero downtime** deployment Optionally, we can define a [Canary deployment](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.canary-deployment.en.html) with `blue` and `green` workflows to provide rollback capability
+Main goal is to update the deployments in Kie Server, in the production environment, with a **near zero downtime** deployment.

+Optionally, we can define a [Canary deployment](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.canary-deployment.en.html) with `blue` and `green` workflows to provide rollback capability